BAAI-DCAI/Multimodal-Robustness-Benchmark/README.md

 [![Data License](https://img.shields.io/badge/Data%20License-CC--BY--4.0-orange.svg)](./LICENSE)
 [![Weight License](https://img.shields.io/badge/Weight%20License-CC--BY--4.0-red.svg)](./LICENSE)

-The data and checkpoint are intended and licensed for research use only.
-They are also restricted to uses that follow the license agreement of Bunny, LLaMA, Phi-2, Phi-3, and GPT-4.
-The dataset is CC-BY-4.0.
+The project employs specific datasets and checkpoints that are governed by their original licenses.
+Users must adhere to all terms and conditions outlined in these licenses.
+The checkpoints are restricted to uses that comply with the license agreements of Bunny, LLaMA 3, Phi-2, Phi-3, and GPT-4.
+The dataset is provided under the CC-BY-4.0 license.
-This project utilizes certain datasets and checkpoints that are subject to their respective original licenses.
-Users must comply with all terms and conditions of these original licenses.

 ## 📫 Acknowledgement